What is a Broker Fee?

 Different rental markets will present different expectations for broker fees, and who pays for the broker fee depends on what kind of real estate professional you worked with.
 In some rental markets, where renters primarily work with apartment locators rather than traditional brokers, the landlord is responsible for covering any fees.
 However, in other cities, like Boston and New York City, the tenant will be on the hook for paying for this service.

-If you are renting in Boston, the typical broker fee is equal to one month’s rent.
+If you are renting an apartment in Boston, the typical broker fee is equal to one month’s rent.
 So, when you sign a lease, you’ll usually be expected to pay four times the rent upfront, covering: first month’s rent, last month’s rent, the security deposit, and the broker fee.
 However, if you do not work with a rental broker and instead rent directly through a landlord, then you will not be required to pay a broker fee.
 (In fact, it’s actually illegal in Boston for landlords to require a “finder’s fee” when they rent directly to a tenant without the help of a licensed broker.
 If the landlord is licensed and acts as their own broker during the rental process, then they may charge a fee.)

-In New York City, you may be asked to pay up to two month’s rent — equivalent to 15% of your annual rent price — for a broker fee if you worked with a broker.
+For apartments in New York City, you may be asked to pay up to two month’s rent — equivalent to 15% of your annual rent price — for a broker fee if you worked with a broker.
 In 2021, a local ban was briefly instituted that blocked brokers from collecting fees from tenants — but the New York Department of State quickly reinstated them.

 Remember: Don’t pay any fees, including any broker charges, based on verbal agreements with a landlord, property manager, or real estate agent.
 If they are insisting that you wire them money before signing a lease, then they may be attempting a rental scam.